vitorpiovezam/blog-cms-express/src/posts/02-28-2021#trekking#My-first-trekking-into-the-wild.md

 ## Stage 3, the return

+I hadn't thought about it, **but camping in the middle of nature is noisy**, many animals go out at night, so it was difficult to concentrate and I didn't have a good night's sleep.

+I woke up, and buy my supplies level, immediately package all my stuff to go back.
 With no water, drinking just in some points of fresh water on the trail, this was the more hard segment.

-I hadn't thought about it, **but camping in the middle of nature is noisy**, many animals go out at night, so it was difficult to concentrate and I didn't have a good night's sleep.

 **I was weak, tired and hungry.**
 <br>